surajktdev/RentFlex/README.md

 ## 🌟 Overview

-**RentFlex---Public** is a scalable, microservices-based rental marketplace platform that enables vendors to list items and users to browse, book, and manage rentals efficiently.
+**RentFlex** is a scalable, microservices-based rental marketplace platform that enables vendors to list items and users to browse, book, and manage rentals efficiently.
 Built with Spring Boot, Docker, Kubernetes, Kafka, and RabbitMQ, it offers a robust environment for enterprise-grade operations.

 ---